-22. 23.
-Do you provide access to computer technology appropriate for students with disabilities?
-Are school trips, including overseas visits, made x x staff working with a child with additional needs receive high quality training to ensure that the child's needs are being met.
-Access to laptops and iPads.
-Individual risk accessible to all pupils irrespective of attainment or impairment? assessments in place for these children to access the trip, alongside their peers.
-24. Do staff, governors and pupils receive training and education in disability equality issues?
-X Yes either by external experts or by senior leaders in school.
+atoffaddtd191

+staff working with a child

+with additional needs

+receive high quality

+training to ensure that the

+child's needs are being

+met.

+22. Do you provide access to computer technology X Access to laptops and

+appropriate for students with disabilities? iPads.

+23. Are school trips, including overseas visits, made Х Individual risk

+accessible to all pupils irrespective of attainment assessments in place for

+or impairment? these children to access

+the trip, alongside their

+peers.

+24. Do staff, governors and pupils receive training and Х Yes either by external

+27. education in disability equality issues? ^ experts or by senior

+education in disability equality issues: leaders in school.

+25 la suamuana mada ka fa al uualaamaa?
+V

 25. Is everyone made to feel welcome?
-X We are an inclusive school - all are welcome.
+X We are an inclusive

+2.5 ., school - all are welcome.

 26. Are there high expectations of all pupils?
-X All learning is adapted so that children are challenged appropriately.
-27. Are pupils equally valued?
-X Yes.
-28. Do staff seek to remove all barriers to learning and participation? x All interventions are 'bespoke' to an individual pupil's needs.
-All pupils are taught together (with some intervention time, where appropriate) and through Quality First Teaching Sect ion 3 29.
-Do you provide information in large print, on audiotape or in Braille for pupils and prospective pupils who may have difficulty with standard forms of printed information?
-X Print presented is in line with ATS advice.
-30. Do you ensure that information is presented to groups in a way which is user friendly for people with disabilities which affect their vision, e.g. by reading aloud overhead projections and describing diagrams?
-X All classrooms present resources that are dyslexia friendly.
-Books with coloured pages, coloured overlays and scribes are also used.
-31 Do you have the facilities to produce written information in a variety of font sizes? x We also photocopy resources on to A3 for those children who need it.
+X All learning is adapted so

+that children are

+challenged appropriately.

+27. Are pupils equally valued? Х Yes.

+28. Do staff seek to remove all barriers to learning X All interventions are

+and participation? 'bespoke' to an individual

+pupil's needs.
+All pupils

+are taught together (with

+some intervention time,

+where appropriate) and

+through Quality First

+Teaching

+Sect ion 3 1.0008

+29. Do you provide information in large print, on Х Print presented is in line

+23. audiotape or in Braille for pupils and prospective ^ with ATS advice.

+with A13 advice.

+pupils who may have difficulty with standard

+- forms of printed information?

+30. Do you ensure that information is presented to X All classrooms present

+groups in a way which is user friendly for people resources that are

+with disabilities which affect their vision, e.g. by dyslexia friendly.
+Books

+reading aloud overhead projections and with coloured pages,

+describing diagrams? coloured overlays and

+scribes are also used.

+31 Do you have the facilities to produce written Χ We also photocopy

+information in a variety of font sizes? resources on to A3 for

+, those children who need

+it.

+· -

-1 32 Do you make use of RNIB guidelines on producing written information in accessible formats?
-X Not currently required, but will consider if the need arises 33 Do you ensure that staff are familiar with technology and practices developed to assist people with disabilities?
+32 Do you make use of RNIB guidelines on producing written information in accessible formats? Х Not currently required, but will consider if the need arises 33 Do you ensure that staff are familiar with technology and practices developed to assist people with disabilities?
 X INSET days planned to specifically focus on technology for SEN learners (EEF).
 34 Are the 'responsible body' aware of their duties and responsibilities under DDA?
 X All governors review and approve the Equality Policy on an annual basis 35 Do school general plans take account of the duty to make reasonable adjustments?
 X Yes all planning is adapted to meet the needs of all children.
 36 Does the school have an adequate internal complaints procedure?
 X Complaints policy available on the school website which is reviewed as required under our policy review cycle, or subsequent to a complaint being made, to ensure effectiveness and any adjustments required as part of 'lesson's learnt' to ensure best practise.